herambchaudhari4121/MathSocWebsiteRebuild/README.md

 ## Mathsoc Website

-A remake of the MathSoc website (mathsoc.uwaterloo.ca)
+A remake of the MathSoc website ➡ (https://mathsoc.uwaterloo.ca/)

 To setup: